 AP has made a commitment to lease the Westlake Athletic and Community Center located at the corner of 360 and Westbank Dr. which is central.
 We also have programs north (Wilco/Williamson County area) which practice at the Premier Athletic Club (PAC) and west (Hilco/Hill Country area) which practices in the Lake Travis area.

 What is the try out process?

 All age groups have a two session try-out process.
 The sessions for ages 13 to 18 are scheduled within days of each other.
-The 12 and under try-outs have two sessions but the last date of the sessions are separated by about two months.
-If you attend the first session you will be given an opportunity to sign up and we will guarantee you a place on a team.
-We will place you on a team at the second session.
+The 12 and under try-outs have two sessions but the last date of the sessions are separated by 6-7 weeks.
+If you attend the first session you will be given an opportunity to sign up and we will guarantee you a place on a team, however, those teams are not formed until day 2 of tryouts.
 If you choose to come to the first session but wait to commit to sign up at the second session, when we separate and place teams, you will not be guaranteed a place.
-The reality is that we try to take all kids but the numbers may not allow us to take everyone depending on coaching staff and available facilities.
+The reality is that we try to take all kids but the numbers may not allow us to take everyone depending on coaching staff, number of participants and contracted gym facilities.
 A guaranteed roster spot is only offered at the first session by committing to a contract to play for AP at that time.

 Why the long time differential between the two sessions?